aglassoforange/cse15Lab/May_9.md

 ```

  #  -size <file size>: search the files based on the size. it is important that I could search based on file's szie.
 I find this information from ChatGPT.

+ -size : This option is used to find files/directories of a specific size.
+Example: find /path/to/directory -size +1M (Files larger than 1MB)

+ Prompt: find command line option
+ Response: -size : This option is used to find files/directories of a specific size.
+Example: find /path/to/directory -size +1M (Files larger than 1MB)
+ I change the size of the file.

 Example 1: I checked the file size smaller than 1 kb.
+It shows the file that is smaller than 1kb.
 ```
  ❯ find . -size -1k  -type f
 ./README.md